bwoodill/BT_VESC/README.md

   * This can be set in terminal with $J to control new jump speed setting.
 The default is 6.
 * Added feature where four clicks enables cruise control.
   * Clicking once (holding or releasing) will cancel cruise.
 Any additional clicks are processed after disabling cruise control.
 For example: with cruise on, clicking twice and holding the second one results in cruise turning off and shifting down.
+* Added a low speed migrate option that is defaulted to off.
+If turned on, it will not migrate your speed if your current speed is < default speed.
+Controlled with $e.

 ## Prerequisites